Monk fruit has rapidly become one of the most popular baking ingredients in the keto and low-carb community.

 Although monk fruit in rough amounts could cause digestive problems, it is unlikely to cause diarrhea.

-Like stevia products, monk fruit products often contain other sweeteners like sugar alcohols known to cause digestive problems.
+Like stevia, monk fruit products often contain other sweeteners like sugar alcohols, which are known to cause digestive problems.

 In fact, after being cheaper to produce, most monk fruit sweeteners consist primarily of the sugar alcohol erythritol.

 For this reason, you’ll usually find it first on the list of ingredients.
 So if you get diarrhea from a monk fruit product, it’s most likely due to erythritol.